Doctor0Evil/Code-Command/policy/invariants/code-command-invariants.md

 - Search for functions with names or signatures matching navigation semantics (for example, `walk`, `mount`, `unmount`, `list_dir`, `scan_tree`).
 - Confirm that they use standard library primitives or direct HTTP calls, not external navigation packages.
 - Fail CC‑NAV if such custom logic is absent or replaced by external tools.

+**Note:** This invariant applies only to executable code artifacts; policy and documentation files (such as this one) are exempt from the navigation‑logic requirement.